-An acute inflammation of the oral mucosa following systemic chemotherapy and/or radiation.
+Oral mucositis is an acute inflammation of the oral mucosa following systemic cancer therapy and/or radiation therapy.
 Diagnosis is typically based on clinical history and physical exam.

-Clinical presentation varies from erythema to patchy or confluent ulceration (often with a superficial pseudomembranous membrane) or, rarely, overt necrosis.
+Clinical presentation varies from erythema to patchy or confluent ulceration with a superficial pseudomembranous membrane or, rarely, overt necrosis.

-If severe, may warrant an undesirable chemotherapy dose-reduction and/or a break in radiation therapy.
+If severe, may warrant an undesirable dose-reduction and/or a break in cancer therapy.

 Lesions are often very painful.
 Treatment is symptomatic and includes oral hygiene and pain control.